meltyourface/blank/posts/Spiritual-evolution-of-Man/The-Sanctum-Ritual-for-Spirit-Guide-Connection/index.md

 ## The Sanctum Ritual of Evocative Guidance

-Objective: Establishing a profound connection with a spirit guide to assist in the spiritual evolution of Man.
+**Objective**: Establishing a profound connection with a spirit guide to assist in the spiritual evolution of Man.

 Phase 1: Preparatory Steps